 There will most likely be people out there willing to give hugs back because this day is all about spreading love.
 Share this holiday with friends and colleagues and encourage them to hug everyone they know, love, and meet!

-Hugging Day organizers point to several different types of hugs you can try on the day.
+National Hugging Day organizers point to several different types of hugs you can try on the day.
 The back to front hug is a type of hug you can use to provide affection to somebody from behind.
 For instance, you could hug your spouse back to front as they do the washing up to show your support.

 Another option is the traditional bear hug.
 This type of hug is widely considered to be the strongest of the lot!
 Here you add a little squeeze to your embrace, reminiscent of the strength of the bear.
-Hugging Day organizers suggest that you avoid some of the more extreme incarnations of the bear hug.
+National Hugging Day organizers suggest that you avoid some of the more extreme incarnations of the bear hug.
 You don’t need to lift people into the air or suffocate them by collapsing their lungs.
 Displays of love shouldn’t transform into a visit to the emergency room.

 The cheek hug is also becoming increasingly popular too, according to the organizers.
 It is a type of hug that allows you to keep your distance but also offers affection.
 It is particularly appropriate for older people who may experience pain while in a traditional embrace.

-Finally, you might want to raise awareness of why Hugging Day is so important.
+Finally, you might want to raise awareness of why National Hugging Day is so important.
 It is an opportunity to push back against fear and isolation and join together as communities.
 Everyone agrees that there’s a need for more love and compassion in the world.
 Hugging helps to break down both physical and emotional barriers between people, creating a better society in the process.